38 Steps to a Slimmer You:

 5) Eat more veggies.
 Vegetables are loaded with all the nutrients your body needs to stay healthy and strong, and strong bodies burn more calories!

 6) Eat more protein.
 Protein is important to your body.
 Eating protein regularly will repair muscles, satisfy your hunger pangs, as well as enhance your overall metabolism.

 7) Implement a clean-eating plan.
-Nourishing your body with the nutrients it needs to stay healthy is simpler than it seems.
-We can help!
-Have you tried eMeals?
-You’ll find dozens of mouth-watering recipes made from 100% clean ingredients.
+Nourishing your body with the nutrients it needs to stay healthy is simpler than it seems when you use our clean eating recipes.

 8) Start meals with a salad.
 Salads (without high calorie fat dressings) will fill up your stomach and will eventually help you consume fewer calories through the course of your meal.
 Try our Wild Salmon Vegetable Salad with Lemon Miso Dressing!